Taskmaster The Podcast *Best of Series 18*

 one of the soldiers says the only way

-And you might might as well keep doing that.
+Yeah, and you might as well keep doing that.

 You must not use anything floppy during your attempt.